nhsconnect/Digital-Child-Health/Generation/Profile.PlanAndRequestedActions/DCH-Bundle-1.md

 This 'DCH-Bundle-1' Bundle resource profile is used as a container to collect a combination of the following resources to capture professional plans made:

-- [DCH-MessageHeader-1] - where the coding and display for the event element is fixed to 'Plan and Required Actions'
+- [DCH-MessageHeader-1] - where the coding and display for the event element is fixed to 'Plan and Requested Actions'
 - [CareConnect-DCH-Organization-1]
 - [CareConnect-DCH-Patient-1]
 - [CareConnect-DCH-Encounter-1]